kdas0501/Mixing_solution_CFA/README.md

 The rest of the .py files are auxiliary files that are not required for the closed-form approximation formula.

   - **Monte_mixing_pw.py:**
-    Computes the price of a European put option in the Heston, GARCH diffusion, Ornstein-Uhlenbeck, Inverse-Gamma, and Verhulst models with piecewise-constant parameter inputs via the mixing solution Monte-Carlo method.
+    Computes the price of a European put/call option in the Heston, GARCH diffusion, Ornstein-Uhlenbeck, Inverse-Gamma, and Verhulst models with piecewise-constant parameter inputs via the mixing solution Monte-Carlo method.

 - **GARCH_compare_pw.py:**
     Compares the price and implied volatility of a European put option in the GARCH diffusion model with piecewise-constant parameter inputs, where the price is obtained via the mixing solution closed-form approximation method and mixing solution Monte-Carlo method.